OsaPL/Versus-Brawl/notes.md

 [b]Player controlled characters are no longer almost mute[/b]
 - TODO!
 Is controlled by "Player voices" option in Audio menu

+[b]Completely new sliding hotspot, for sliding in style[/b]
+- Can be used in any direction, surf maps incoming?d

 [b]Fixes:[/b]
 - <fill me>